Closed

 KIX call for concept notes: Knowledge and innovation for education in emergencies and fragile, conflict and violence-affected contexts

-Applied research for education in crisis contexts
+Applied research for crisis education contexts

 Funding available